eliasdjaoui/hangman75/README.md

 Usage instructions
 File structure of the project

-milestone 3.py has all of the code at the moment License information
+milestone 3.py updated for max number of checks, and word helper License information
-Licensed by AICore